MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-installation-and-setup.md

 ### What are the prerequisites to deploy the Community Training?

-There are a number of prerequisites such as having a valid subscription type, access policy etc. before you can get started with the platform installation and setup.
+There are a number of prerequisites such as having a valid subscription type, access policy, and more you need to consider before you can get started with the platform installation and setup.

 To know the list of all the prerequisites **[see this article](../infrastructure-management/install-your-platform-instance/installation-guide-detailed-steps.md#before-you-begin)**.